 If you are a dual fuel customer, your charges will still be worked out on a per-fuel basis, and you’ll still get bills which have the elements for gas and electricity outlined separately, so you can clearly see the consumption and charges for each fuel.

 The elements on these bills will be the same as they would be if you had single fuels, so the information above will be helpful when reading these bills.

 VAT on your energy bills

-There are a couple of charges on your energy bills which you have no control over, and the one most people are surprised by is the addition of VAT onto the end of your bill.
+There are a couple of charges on your energy bills which you have no control over, and the one most people are surprised by is VAT.

-After that, VAT is applied at 13.5 per cent on the total, so you pay VAT on every element of your bill.
+After that, VAT is applied at 13.5% on the total, so you pay VAT on every element of your bill.